Christchurch Casino: Expansion plans

-In November 2016, Christchurch Casino announced it will build a 200-room hotel.
+In November 2016, Christchurch Casino announced it would build a 200-room hotel.
 In September 2017, it purchased 4,047 square meters of adjacent bare land at auction.
+A revised plan for the hotel was confirmed in 2024, with an 11-storey hotel featuring 148 rooms being proposed.

 New Zealand Poker Championships

-Christchurch hosts the New Zealand Poker Championships.
+Christchurch hosts the New Zealand Poker Championships annually in August.
+This is one of the country's biggest events and can have a prize pool of up to $1m.